Joseph D. Pistone: Media

 Pistone detailed his undercover experience in his 1988 book Donnie Brasco: My Undercover Life in the Mafia.
 The book was the basis for the 1997 film Donnie Brasco, for which Pistone worked as a technical adviser, starring Johnny Depp as Pistone and Al Pacino as "Lefty" Ruggiero.
 It was also the basis for the short-lived 2000 television series Falcone, starring Jason Gedrick as Pistone (whose mob alias was changed from "Donnie Brasco" to "Joe Falcone" for legal reasons).
 Pistone was a consultant on Donnie Brasco to add authenticity to the fictionalized portrayals and settings.
 His life was used in an episode of FBI: The Untold Stories.

 Pistone revisited his experiences as Donnie Brasco in his books The Way of the Wiseguy (2004) and Donnie Brasco: Unfinished Business (2007, co-authored with Charles Brandt).
-Pistone wrote a novel titled, The Good Guys (2005), with Joseph Bonanno's son, Salvatore "Bill" Bonanno.
+Pistone wrote a novel titled The Good Guys (2005) with Joseph Bonanno's son, Salvatore "Bill" Bonanno.
 He has also written several works of fiction such as Deep Cover, Mobbed Up and Snake Eyes.
 He has served as an executive producer on movies relating to the Mafia, including the 2006 film 10th & Wolf.
 In 2008, Italian artist Rossella Biscotti interviewed Pistone in her video The Undercover Man.
 A play based on Donnie Brasco opened at the Pennsylvania Playhouse.

 Pistone is featured in the eighth episode of UK history TV channel Yesterday's documentary series Mafia's Greatest Hits.
 A Secrets of the Dead episode, "Gangland Graveyard", features Pistone and his infiltration of the Mafia as part of the long-running investigation into the murder of three Mafia captains by Massino.

 Pistone featured prominently in the 2013 mini-series Inside the American Mob.
 He features prominently in episode 1 "Stayin' Alive in the '70s" and is the main focus of episode 2, "Operation Donnie Brasco".

 In May 2020, Pistone started a podcast called Deep Cover: The Real Donnie Brasco.

+In July 2025, he was a guest on The Joe Rogan Experience, episode #2343.